 At or after admission to the program, the family must present evidence of the former family member's current address upon PHA request.
+Or the family may be determined ineligible.

 Reasonable Accommodation [PH Occ GB, pp. 58-60]

 If the family includes a person with disabilities, the PHA's decision concerning denial of admission is subject to consideration of reasonable accommodation in accordance with 24 CFR Part 8.